elmira1996/Logistic_Regression/README.md

 # Logistic_Regression
-Here I coded a logistic regression algorithm from scratch and do that again with sklearn in jupyter lab
+Here I coded a logistic regression algorithm from scratch and did that using sklearn in jupyter lab